susestudio/susestudio-webhook-receivers/README.md

 ### Running

-You must run the `openrc.sh` script (described in the previous section) and enter the password before running the webhook receiver script, otherwise the import to SUSE Cloud / OpenStack will fail.
+You must source the `openrc.sh` script (described in the previous section) and enter the password before running the webhook receiver script, otherwise the import to SUSE Cloud / OpenStack will fail.
 For example:

     > . openrc.sh
     Please enter your OpenStack Password:

 Then run the receiver script from the same terminal: